LvSongping/GLASSFISH_ADMIN_CONSOLE_DEVTESTS/README.md

 #Preparation and Steps:
 1).
-Download the firefox and install it, On my platform, I have downloaded and installed the firefox revision 19.0
+Download the firefox and install it, On my platform, I have downloaded and installed the firefox version 19.0

 2).
 Download the selenium IDE plugin and installed, On my platform, I have installed the selenium IDE 2.4.0

 3).
-Checkout all of the latest version of glassfish source(https://svn.java.net/svn/glassfish~svn/trunk/main), This is because the tests will be contribute to the glassfish team in the future if they need.
+Checkout the the tests from the github(https://github.com/LvSongping/GLASSFISH_ADMIN_CONSOLE_DEVTESTS/tree/master/auto-test) to your hard disk.

 4).
-Checkout the the tests from the github(https://github.com/LvSongping/GLASSFISH_ADMIN_CONSOLE_DEVTESTS/tree/master/auto-test) and put the all of the codes under /GF_SOURCE/appserv/admingui.
+Open a terminal and access to the root directory of auto-tests, Then execute the command as "mvn test" to run all of the tests

 5).
-Open a terminal and access to the directory of /GF_SOURCE/appserv/admingui/auto-tests, Then execute the command as "mvn eclipse:eclipse -DeclipseResource=true" to build the project as an eclipse project.(I use the eclipse IDE to develop the code)

-6).
-Import the java project to the eclipse and then you can run all of the tests as you wish.
+If some of the test cases are failed, you can also rerun the error or failed test cases using the command as "mvn test -Dtest=[ClassName]#[MethodName]" to confirm related test cases.(if the failure test cases passed at the second time, we can regard the failure test case as a passed case)

+#Note:
+The expected test results listed as follows: test cases number:110 passed number:110 failed number:0 error number:0